mylastore/koa-blog-api/README.md

 ### models

-Our models folder are where database calls are made.
+The model directory is where database calls are made.
 This keeps things nice and neat - also make actions reusable for the future.
 Validation is perform on the models.

 ### routes